zilexa/Homeserver/docker/README.md

     - The connection will only allow TLS/HTTPS encrypted connections, meaning your information is protected in transit.
     - At the configuration panel of your domain provider, create:
       - an ALIAS dns record to your dyndns (ALIAS - mydomain.com - mydyndnsurl).
-      - an ALIAS dns record from www to your domain (ALIAS - www.mydomain.com - mydomain.com).
+      - an ALIAS dns record from www to your domain (ALIAS - www mydomain.com - mydomain.com).
       - a CNAME dns record registering subdomains to your domain for each subdomain in your docker-compose.yml (CNAME - subdomain.domain.com - mydomain.com).
 4. If you want email notifications (recommended), create a feee account with an SMTP provider.
 I have bad experience with sendgrid.com, very good experience with smtp2go.com.